phenopolis/pheno4j/README.md

 - Neo4j installation - download from https://neo4j.com/download/community-edition/, extract the archive

 ### Deploy code ###
-Run the following, which will generate a zip file, "graph-bundle.zip", in the target folder.
+Run the following in the checkout directory, which will generate a zip file, "graph-bundle.zip", in the target folder.
 Deploy this to your target server and extract it.
 ```
 mvn clean package
 ```